Best text to speech software

 There are also plenty of great text to speech applications available for mobile devices, and Voice Dream Reader is an excellent example.
-Available for $14.99 (£11.16) from the App Store and Play Store, it can convert documents, web articles and ebooks into natural-sounding speech.
+It can convert documents, web articles and ebooks into natural-sounding speech.

 You can get the software to read a list of articles while you drive, work or exercise, and there are auto-scrolling, full-screen and distraction-free modes to help you focus.
 Voice Dream Reader can be used with cloud solutions like Dropbox, Google Drive, iCloud Drive, Pocket, Instapaper and Evernote.

 Pricing for the app is $14.99 for the app for iOS, with further in-app purchases to unlock additional voices.
 For Android, the app costs $7.99, also with additional in-app purchases to unlock additional voices.